nefeline/server-log-check/README.md

 ## 1- The Script:

 This script was built to help sys-admins to identify performance and critical issues in web servers hosting WordPress installs.
-You can choose either to analise a specific website hosted in your server or all sites at once.
+You can choose either to analyse a specific website hosted in your server or all sites at once.
 This script generates the following report list:

 (From NGINX and/or Apache access log:)